 - Try to avoid globalizing the other person or their behavior.
 Try not to say “You always do this” or “This is your pattern” or “You never…”

 - Don’t call up past arguments or offenses.
-I know it’s hard, but it will only exacerbate an issue that is gridlocked (devolving into a larger fight).
+I know it’s hard, but it only will exacerbate an issue that is gridlocked ( and devolve into a larger fight).